RoyalHaskoningDHV/darrow-poc/README.md

     self._model = validator
 ```

 Conversely, the `predict` method needs to implement the making of predictions with the trained model.
-In our case, this means replacing detected anomalies with `np.nan`.
-Note that with the tiny amount of sample training data saved in this repository, the quality of these predictions will always be abysmal.
+Note that with the tiny amount of sample training data saved in this repository, the quality of predictions of our proof of concept model will be terrible.

 ```python
 def predict(self, input_data: InputData, **kwargs) -> list[pd.DataFrame]: